Skip navigation menu

 Priorities

 The U.S. provides 12 weeks of unpaid job-protected leave to qualifying workers.
 However, less than 2/3 of the workforce are eligible due to strict eligibility requirements.
 The U.S. is part of a handful of countries without a national Paid Family Leave (PFL) policy.
-Fortunately for eligible California Residents, it is one of the few states that has a mandatory paid Family Leave program.

 This issue hasn't been at the forefront of federal policy agenda, but it should be.